clojurewerkz/elastisch/CONTRIBUTING.md

 ## Pre-requisites

-The project uses [Leiningen 2](https://leiningen.org) and requires ElasticSearch `1.4.x` or more recent to be running locally.
+The project uses [Leiningen 2](https://leiningen.org) and requires Elasticsearch `1.4.x` or more recent to be running locally.

 `script.disable_dynamic` must be `false` for scripting tests to pass.
 To set this, add the following to your `elasticsearch.yml` file: